THE GIFT OF THE HOLY SPIRIT #2:

 *aorist subjunctive active.

-2017: add PS: Sadly, few if any translations clearly translate this portion of Scripture.
+Sadly, few if any translations clearly translate this portion of Scripture.
 And commentaries preferred to ignore or pass over this clause without comment.
 The Wycliffe Bible's literal translation of the fifteenth century gives a clear translation: "2:38 And Peter said to them, Do ye penance [Penance, he said, do ye], and each of you be baptized in the name of Jesus Christ, into remission of your sins; and ye shall take the gift of the Holy Ghost."

-The ExeGeses Ready Research Bible's literal translation helps as well: (ERRB) "2:38 Then Peter Petros said unto them, Repent, and be baptized every one each of you in the name of Jesus Christ Yah Shua Messiah for unto the remission forgiveness of sins, and ye shall receive take the gift gratuity of the Holy Ghost Spirit."
+The ExeGeses Ready Research Bible's Literal Translation (ERRB) helps as well: "2:38 Then Peter Petros said unto them, Repent, and be baptized every one each of you in the name of Jesus Christ Yah Shua Messiah for unto the remission forgiveness of sins, and ye shall receive take the gift gratuity of the Holy Ghost Spirit."

 FURTHER ANALYSIS.